andrewchungxam/DistributeModules/README.md

-Notes from talk by @colbylwilliams and Nate Williams reposted here:
+Notes from talk by @colbylwilliams and Nate Rickard reposted here:

 # Distribute Modules